GerryFudd/calculator/README.md

 ### Next steps

 I want to create a program that will factor cubic polynomials.
 This will require that polynomials are set up handle all operations with either real or complex inputs.
+This is ready as of the most recent commit.